 Download (PDF, 239 KB)

-Guidelines in the Submission of the Agency’s Budgetary Proposal to be Funded from the Public-Private Partnership Support Fund (PPPSF) and Project Development and Monitoring Facility (PDMF)
+Guidelines in the Submission of the Agency’s Budgetary Proposal to be Funded from the Public-Private Partnership Strategic Support Fund (PPPSF) and Project Development and Monitoring Facility (PDMF)

 Date Issued: March 22, 2012

-This Circular provides guidelines in the preparation of annual agency budget for the projects components to be funded from the PPPSF and the PDMF for the Fiscal Year 2013 and succeeding years, rationalize and delineate the use of PPPSF and PDMF, and to provide documentary requirements for ongoing and new projects to be funded by PPPSF and PDMF.
+This Circular provides guidelines in the preparation of annual agency budget for the components of projects to be funded from the PPPSF and the PDMF for the Fiscal Year 2013 and succeeding years, rationalize and delineate the use of PPPSF and PDMF, and to provide documentary requirements for ongoing and new projects to be funded by PPPSF and PDMF.

 Download (PDF, 43 KB)